SANKAyoudead/cg-challenge/README.md

 - [ ] Coin comparison page
   - This page should have a bar graph displaying the top 5 crypto currencies
-  - For each one have 2 individual bars showing current price and a past price
+  - For each one have 2 individual bars showing current price and a past price.
+Any past price will do.
+There's at least one past price included in the api response found in pages/btc.js
   - Use the BarChart component from the Recharts library

 And modify the home page: